cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 }
 ```

 When uploading the worker that needs to call your Durable Object, you will again need to specify metadata, in order to define the binding.
+Create the following JSON file, using the namespace id from above:

 ```js
 // calling-worker.json